Improving React Testing Library Tests

 jsx<label htmlFor="name">Name</label> <input id="name" onChange={onFieldChange} placeholder="Enter your name" />

-Now the input is properly associated with its label and the test passes.
-This also brings a major improvement to accessibility.
-Firstly, when clicking/tapping a label, the focus will be passed to the associated input.
-Secondly, and most importantly, screen readers will read out the label when input is focused, thus providing some extra information about input to the user.
-This is a good example of how by switching to getByRole
+Now, the input is properly associated with its label, and the test passes.
+This also significantly improves accessibility.
+Firstly, when clicking or tapping a label, the focus will be passed to the associated input.
+Secondly, and most importantly, screen readers will read out the label when the input is focused, providing additional information about the input to the user.
+This demonstrates how switching to getByRole

-we not only have improved the test coverage but also provided a valuable accessibility improvement to our form component.
+not only enhances test coverage but also offers valuable accessibility improvements to our form component.

 query is used for the submit button.
 In my opinion, *ByText

-should be the last resort (or maybe second-to-last before *ByTestId
+should be the last resort (or perhaps second-to-last before *ByTestId

-, the accessible name this time is the actual text content of the button.
-Note that if we add aria-label
+.
+The accessible name this time is the actual text content of the button.
+Note that if we add an aria-label

-to the button, the accessible name instead will be the text content of that aria-label
+to the button, the accessible name will be the text content of that aria-label

 *ByRole